Doctor of Nursing Practice Program at San Jose State University

 We are utilizing the best of the past to create the future of nursing, nursing education, and improved patient outcomes throughout California.
 We are pursuing this mission by offering this post-Master’s degree, the Doctor of Nursing Practice (DNP) program.

-The Doctor of Nursing Practice program at San Jose State University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The Doctor of Nursing Practice program at San Jose State University is seeking accreditation by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 The SJSU DNP degree program is designed to mesh with a professional, working schedule.